Custom modals (BETA)

 📘

-NB: Please ensure you test this feature on a draft app, not an approved/public one.
+NB: Please ensure you test your custom UI extensions on a draft app, not an approved/public one.

 What is a custom modal?